Human Oversight Design for AI Systems

 Where Detection Fits in AI Threat Response

-- Human oversight (this page) — Are humans genuinely in control?
-Design patterns that ensure meaningful human decision authority.
+- Oversee (this page) — Design patterns that ensure humans retain genuine decision authority over AI systems.

-- Audit logging — What did the human do?
-Recording human review actions for accountability.
+- Record — Capture human review actions (accept/override/reject, timing, rationale) for accountability.

-- Bias auditing — Is the human-AI system fair?
-Evaluating the combined human-AI decision pipeline for bias.
+- Audit — Evaluate the combined human-AI decision pipeline for discriminatory outcomes.